motorcycle destinations

 End: Capitol Reef National Park

-This route will take on a tour of the natural scenery of Utah due to there being a number of national parks and natural rock formations within the territory.
+This route will take on a tour of the natural scenery of Utah due to there being several national parks and natural rock formations within the territory.
 You will get glimpses of cliffs, buttes, plateaus, mesas, and canyons.

 Followed one after another by cliffs that progressively get larger, these form the “Grand Staircase.”
 The cliffs that make up the “stairs” include the Shinarump Cliffs, the Vermilion Cliffs, the White Cliffs, the Grey Cliffs, and the Pink Cliffs.

-As you follow along the Grand Staircase-Escalante National Monument, each row of sediment contains the remains of animals, plants, and minerals from a different era in time.
+As you travel beside the Grand Staircase-Escalante National Monument, each row of sediment contains the remains of animals, plants, and minerals from a different era in time.
 The farther down you go, the more millions of years you travel back to.

 When you leave the rocky natural sites behind, you will ride through the aspen forests of the Dixie National Forest, the largest national forest in Utah.